alchemyplatform/aa-sdk/site/getting-started/how-it-works.md

 <<< @/../examples/embedded-accounts-quickstart/src/config.ts#create-accounts-config
 :::

-:point_up: Let's take notice of three things in this configuration:
+:point_up: Let's take note of three things in this configuration:

 1. First you'll notice we chose a specific chain definition here.
 You can change the `chain` variable and expect this to be reflected everywhere in the application.
 2. You'll also notice the `rpcUrl` points to API endpoints in our app.
 By doing this, the application does not expose the API key client side.
 We specify two different endpoints for the [Alchemy Signer](../signers/alchemy-signer/introduction.md) and general chain RPC calls to keep the behavior consistent with an Alchemy API endpoint.